 The Kingdom of Bahrain is an archipelago of around 33 islands, the largest being the Bahrain Island.
-The population of Bahrain is around 1.2 million marked by population density of 900 persons per km2, which is the highest in the entire GCC region.
-The country has the distinction of being one of the highest per capita waste generators worldwide which is estimated at 1.67 – 1.80 kg per person per day.
-Infact, Bahrain produces largest amount of waste per person among GCC countries despite being the smallest nation in the region.
-Rising population, high waste generation growth rate, limited land availability and scarcity of waste disposal sites has made solid waste management a highly challenging task for Bahrain’s policy-makers, urban planners and municipalities.
+The population of Bahrain is around 1.68 million marked by population density of 2,241 persons per km2, which is the highest in the entire GCC region.
+The country has the distinction of being the highest per capita waste generator worldwide which is estimated at around 906.7 kg of waste per person per year.
+Rising population, high waste generation growth rate, limited land availability and scarcity of waste disposal sites has made solid waste management a highly challenging task for policy makers, urban planners and municipalities in the country.

 Solid Wastes in Bahrain

-Bahrain generates more than 1.2 million tons of solid wastes every year.
-Daily garbage production across the tiny Gulf nation exceeds 4,500 tons.
-Municipal solid waste is characterized by high percentage of organic material (around 60 percent) which is mainly composed of food wastes.
-Presence of high percent of recyclables in the form of paper (13 percent), plastics (7 percent) and glass (4 percent) makes Bahraini MSW a good recycling feedstock, though Informal sectors are currently responsible for collection of collection of recyclables and recycling activities
+Bahrain generates more than 1.7 million tons of solid wastes every year.
+Daily waste production across the tiny Gulf nation exceeds 5,500 tons.
+Municipal solid waste in Bahrain is characterized by high percentage of organic material (around 60 percent) which is mainly composed of food wastes.
+The presence of high percent of recyclables in the form of paper (13 percent), plastics (7 percent) and glass (4 percent) makes Bahraini MSW a good recycling feedstock, though informal sectors are currently responsible for collection of collection of recyclables and recycling activities

-The Kingdom of Bahrain is divided into five governorates namely Manama, Muharraq, Middle, Southern and Northern.
-Waste collection and disposal operation in Bahrain is managed by a couple of private contractors.
-Gulf City Cleaning Company is active in Muharraq and Manama while Sphinx Services is responsible for Southern, Middle, and Northern Areas.
+The Kingdom of Bahrain is divided into four governorates namely the Capital, Muharraq, Southern and Northern Governorate.
+Waste collection and disposal operation in Bahrain is managed by private contractors.
 The prevalent solid waste management scenario is to collect solid waste and dump it at the municipal landfill site at Askar.

 Askar Landfill

-Askar, the only existing landfill/dumpsite in Bahrain, caters to municipal wastes, agricultural wastes and non-hazardous industrial wastes.
-Spread over an area of more than 700 acres, the landfill is expected to reach its capacity within the next few years.
+Askar, the only existing landfill/dumpsite in Bahrain, caters to MSW, agricultural wastes and non-hazardous industrial wastes.
+Spread over an area of more than 700 acres, the landfill has almost reached its capacity with over 1.000,000 tons of waste being dumped every year.
 The proximity of Askar landfill to urban habitats has been a cause of major environmental concern.
-Waste accumulation is increasing at a rapid pace which is bound to have serious impacts on air, soil and groundwater quality in the surrounding areas.
+Waste accumulation is increasing at a rapid pace which is having a detrimental impact on air, soil and groundwater quality in the surrounding areas.

 The Kingdom of Bahrain is grappling with waste management problems arising out of high population growth rate, rapid industrialization, high per capita waste generation, unorganized SWM sector, limited land resources and poor public awareness.
 The government is trying hard to improve waste management scenario by launching recycling initiatives, waste-to-energy project and public awareness campaign.
-However more efforts, in the form of effective legislations, large-scale investments, modern SWM technology deployment and environmental awareness, are required from all stake holders to implement a sustainable waste management system in Bahrain.
+However more efforts, in the form of effective legislations, large-scale investments, modern solid waste management technology adoption and environmental awareness, are required from all stake holders to implement a sustainable waste management system in Bahrain.

 a low air emissions trash to power plant that maintains air, land and water quality is a very acceptable solution – the issue is always economics – a tipping fee in the order of USD 90 to 130 is typically required as the cost of power is insufficient to pay for capex, opex and profit margin needed by the owner, operator of the incineration facility.